alauter30/CircuitPython-1/README.md

 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
 I wish I would've gotten this WAY sooner, but here we are.

+---
+## This is the part when things get more original.

 ## CircuitPython_Servo